 Studies have found that the changes in routine and living conditions during the pandemic have indeed changed people’s sleep habits and timing of their sleep.

-And as we shared earlier, about 40% of people have experienced sleep issues during COVID-19.
+And as we shared earlier, about 40% of people have experienced having trouble sleeping during COVID-19.
 Researchers believe that the isolation, anxiety, and other factors can be behind issues like insomnia and other sleep disorders during the pandemic, not to mention all the changes in schedules and routines.

 - You are under more stress than normal, which can impair your ability to sleep soundly.